Hohai University

 Hohai University (HHU; 河海大学 (Héhǎi Dàxué)) is a public university in Nanjing, Jiangsu, China.
 It is affiliated with the Ministry of Education of China, and co-sponsored by the Ministry of Education, the Ministry of Water Resources, the State Oceanic Administration, and the Jiangsu Provincial People's Government.
 The university is part of Project 211 and the Double First-Class Construction.

-Named after "Hohai (河海)", literally means river and sea in Chinese, it is a comprehensive university famous in the disciplines related to hydrology, water resources, hydraulic engineering, coastal engineering and marine engineering and has cultivated numerous talents for the development of China's water conservancy.
+Named after "Hohai (河海)", which literally means river and sea in Chinese, it is a comprehensive university famous in the disciplines related to hydrology, water resources, hydraulic engineering, coastal engineering and marine engineering and has cultivated numerous talents for the development of China's water conservancy.

 History

 Hohai Civil Engineering School was founded in 1915.
 Later it was merged with the Department of Engineering of National Southeastern University and became Hohai College of Engineering in 1924.
 It was incorporated into the Dyisyi Chungshan University, becoming the Department of Water Resources, of later National Central University in 1928.

 With the establishment of the People's Republic of China in 1949, it became the Department of Water Resources, Nanjing University.
 In 1952 the Departments of Water Conservancy, Hydrology, and Water Resources of Nanjing University, Jiaotong University, Tongji University, Zhejiang University and the East China Engineering School of Water Resources were merged into the East China Technical University of Water Resources.
 In 1985 it became what it is named today, the Hohai University, under the authority of Deng Xiaoping.